frederic-perez/AmE-dictionary/data/dictionary.md

 __henchman__ _n_ :nine::m: (henchmen) Someone who assists in a plot. _Syn_ collaborator, partner in crime, confederate _The chuckling henchman showed that feeding alligators had its downfalls._
 __henchwoman__ _n_
 __henna__
+__henpeck__ _v tr_ /HEN-pek/ [:scroll: The word hen has been used for a woman or a girl for a long time (1555).
+So has the verb peck for nagging (1641).]
+To criticize, nag, pester, etc. in a persistent manner.
+The word is often used in reference to a wife nagging her husband.
+A henpecked husband is one considered subservient to his wife and a chickenpecked parent is one nagged, harassed, or bullied by a child. _Syn_ carp at, fuss at, nag, peck at, pick on
 __Henrietta Lacks__ _n_
 __Henry__ _adj_ (urban dictionary) Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
 __herald__ _v_ :nine::m::mega: /HAIR-uld/ (heralded) __1__ To proclaim, especially with enthusiasm; announce or acclaim: _cheers that heralded the team’s arrival._ _The community heralded his work._ _They have a heralded arrival to Coney Island on the “bus of champions.”_ __2__ To be a sign of; foreshadow: _The discovery heralds a new era in drug treatment._